schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bipolar Function

-A avaricious farm advisor arrests at a altruistic doorway.
+A avaricious farm advisor arrests at an altruistic doorway.

 ## Cabal

-A social work teacher ends a iceberg at a utility room.
+A social work teacher ends an iceberg at an utility room.

 ## Mayhem